portsoc/hangman-in-branches/README.md

 - [x] We are not currently serving our game from a server.

 - [x] The image of the hangman game is not updating as the game is being played.

-## Further Exploration

-The keys on the on-screen keyboard are not updating on time.
-The user has to make a new guess for the previous letter to be registered and reflected on the keyboard.
-Use what you have learned in the lessons to fix this issue.

-**Hint:** Use your browser's developer tools and set breakpoints within the source code.
-Check the content of hits and misses to see if they update on time or if the problem is from something else.

 <p align="right">(<a href="#top">back to top</a>)</p>